List of Irish-language media: Video games

 Dead Hungry Diner, a fast-paced action-puzzler video game.
 An Irish-language version of Dead Hungry Diner, in conjunction with Foras na Gaeilge, was subsequently made available for free from Black Market Games' website, with the intent of promoting learning through Irish.
 This is credited as being the first commercial video game to be released in Irish.

 Minecraft has an Irish language option in a game released in 2012 in version 1.3.1.

 In 2015 the video game developer John Romero released a remake of the 1980s PC platformer, Dangerous Dave, featuring Irish as one of its languages.
 Romero currently resides and works in Galway.
-Another game on which Romero was a key developer - Commander Keen - was used in 2005 by a fan called Benvolio to make a mod entirely in the Irish language: Bunny Basher 2.
+Another game on which Romero was a key developer – Commander Keen – was used in 2005 by a fan called Benvolio to make a mod entirely in the Irish language: Bunny Basher 2.

+In July 2021 Among Us launched the official Irish language translation of the game.

 Mobile technology

 In 2008 the mobile phone maker Samsung said that it would create a mobile phone specifically for the Irish-language market, which would include Irish-language predictive text.
-Later that year Samsung announced that all of its new phones launched from 2009 onwards would have "Gael Fón" - a feature allowing Irish as a language option, including predictive text, which was developed by the company - as standard.
+Later that year Samsung announced that all of its new phones launched from 2009 onwards would have "Gael Fón" – a feature allowing Irish as a language option, including predictive text, which was developed by the company – as standard.

 Since 2012, Adaptxt, a predictive texting app for Android, also includes Irish as an available language.